michellemorales/ner_model/README.md

 For an overivew of the CONLL2003 dataset, please see: https://www.clips.uantwerpen.be/conll2003/ner/

-The model is trained using the [Simple Transformers library]() following the guidance provided here: https://towardsdatascience.com/simple-transformers-named-entity-recognition-with-transformer-models-c04b9242a2a0Performance
+The model is trained using the [Simple Transformers library](https://github.com/ThilinaRajapakse/simpletransformers) following the guidance provided in this very helpful [blog post](https://towardsdatascience.com/simple-transformers-named-entity-recognition-with-transformer-models-c04b9242a2a0Performance ) written by Thilina Rajapakse, the Simple Transformers main creator.

+The Bert based model is trained using the parameters:

+`NERModel('bert', 'bert-base-cased', use_cuda=False, args={'learning_rate': 2e-5, 'overwrite_output_dir': True, 'reprocess_input_data': True})`

-on the test set is given below:
+Performance on the CONLL test set is:

 | Metric  | Performance |
 | ------------- | ------------- |